-Denise Yookong Williams (she/they) is a social work doctoral student at the University of North Carolina at Chapel Hill.
+Denise “Dee” Yookong Williams (they/them) is a social work doctoral student at the University of North Carolina at Chapel Hill.
 Denise’s clinical experience in treatment foster care, private practice, community-based outpatient mental health clinics, and in the Baltimore City and Baltimore County public school systems fostered their passion for culturally relevant, accessible mental health treatment with a focus on trauma, crisis intervention, suicide prevention, and resiliency, from a social-justice framework.
-While Denise has worked extensively with individuals and families across the lifespan, her areas of research interest include mental health (e.g., depression, anxiety, and suicidality) and intersectionality, with a focus on BIPOC and LGBTQAI+ adolescent youth, to better understand experiences and disparities to create more evidence-based interventions within the community and school systems.
+While Denise has worked extensively with individuals and families across the lifespan, their areas of research interest include mental health (e.g., depression, anxiety, and suicidality) and intersectionality, with a focus on BIPOC and LGBTQAI+ adolescent youth, to better understand experiences and disparities to create more evidence-based interventions within the community and school systems.
 Denise is especially interested in art-based interventions and infusing various modalities to treat individuals and families holistically.
-Their research assistantship is at supervised by Dr. William J. Hall.
+Their research assistantship is supervised by Dr. William J. Hall.

 Degrees and LicensesMSW, University of Maryland

 Research and Professional InterestsAdolescent Youth Suicide Prevention and Postvention